 Lake Burley Griffin – Brown Street, Yarralumla

-Off leash status – The grassy area around the beach is off leash.
-However take care not to allow dogs to wander onto the cycle path nearby.
+Off leash status – The grassy area immediately around the beach is off leash.
+However off leash dogs must not wander within 10 metres of the cycle path.

 Directions and parking – From Brown Street in Yarralumla, walk across the grass crossing the cycle track to a little beach on the lake shore.
 Park on Brown Street, Banks Street next to the Yarralumla Dog Park, or in one of the small car parks off Alexandrina Drive.